saisurbehera/LillyTrotter/README.md

 * Unit stacking affects void field distribution
 * Vision power is cumulative from multiple units
 * Relic scoring only checks for presence, not duration

+## V0 Architecture

+This is getting too long, so i am linking the page here.

 ### Why the name ?